Relintai/pandemonium_engine_docs/usage/performance/batching.md

 don't we look through all the items in a scene, group together all the similar items, and draw them together?

 In 3D, this is often exactly how engines work.
-However, in Godot's 2D renderer, items are drawn in "painter's order", from back to front.
+However, in Pandemonium's 2D renderer, items are drawn in "painter's order", from back to front.
 This ensures that items at the front are drawn on top of earlier items when they overlap.

 This also means that if we try and draw objects on a per-texture basis, then this painter's order may break and objects will be drawn in the wrong order.

-In Godot, this back-to-front order is determined by:
+In Pandemonium, this back-to-front order is determined by:

 - The order of objects in the scene tree.
 - The Z index of objects.